 Jaeger-LeCoultre is a traditional haute horology manufacturer, and what is so amazing is the breadth of watches the make.
 They produce nine different collections, including the Reverso, Duomètre, Master Grande Tradition, Master Control, Master Compressor, AMVOX, Haute Joaillerie, Horological Excellence and ATMOS lines.

-On a half-day tour I did not have enough time to visit every single department, however, I was able to visit departments from all stages of production.
+On the half-day tour, I did not have enough time to visit every single department, however, I was able to visit departments from all stages of production.
 After touring the factory, I am even more impressed by what Jaeger-LeCoultre is capable of doing.
 From traditional, to haute jewelry pieces, to ultra complicated, to sporty, to high-tech.
 Whatever type of timepiece you like, Jaeger-LeCoultre has the ability to design and manufacture it, from start to finish, all in-house.
 They are truly one of the most complete manufactures in the world.